This trip is planned for 2027 and tentative for 2028. Start date Jan 17

 - We arrive back at the RV Park in El Fuerte in early evening.

-Since this trip starts in mid February, we are planning on adding a long stay in San Carlos at a full hookup RV Park, one day south of the border.
-This would be free or at minimal cost, but you would pay for your own RV Park fee until the main caravan arrives (about $20 US per day).
+Since this trip starts in mid January, we are planning on adding a long stay in San Carlos at a full hookup RV Park, one day south of the border.
+This would be at minimal cost, the more participants, the cheaper it is.You would pay for your own RV Park fee until the main caravan arrives (about $25 US per day).
 The park has a small pool, pickleball, laundry, nearby restaurants, WiFi and full hookups.
 The ocean is across the street.
+This will happen in early January or mid/late December depending on unanimous approval among participants.

 Start |